Web Summit Lisbon 2018: sustainable travel is still seen as just a trend

 Before each edition, I favorite all companies tagged as travel.
 Then, I browse each one of them to see if their product or mission fits the cultural tourism niche in any way.
 Here’s why I don’t even bother to take a second look at some:

 - You wrote a mean bio, but it still tells me nothing.

 - You’re mainly a B2B business (nothing wrong with this but doesn’t fit Tripper)

 - Your website doesn’t work (dudes! hello?
 Web Summit?)

 - Your social media channels haven’t been updated in over a month.

 - You read my in-app message and didn’t bother to reply (a simple “not interested” is enough)

-- You bothered to message me, but when I proposed an alternative way to meet/to connect, you went silent
+- You bothered to message me, but you went silent when I proposed an alternative way to meet/connect.

 Now let’s focus on why I chose these four travel startups: